SAP-samples/btp-azure-opensap/Week2/Unit4/README.md

 This exercise is part of the openSAP course [Building applications on SAP Business Technology Platform with Microsoft services](https://open.sap.com/courses/btpma1) - there you will find more information and context.

-# SAP Cloud Integration and Azure Traffic Manager - intelligent routing.
+# Set up SAP Cloud Integration and Azure Traffic Manager

 **DISCLAIMER: This exercise cannot be done in the SAP BTP Trial environment**